How to Ditch Your Cell Phone

-Update your email signature, Facebook, LinkedIn, your website, and anywhere else you listed your cell number from over the years.
+Update your email signature, Facebook, LinkedIn, website, and anywhere else you listed your cell number over the years.

 Step #5: Get a headset and print a list of local Wi-Fi hotspots

-I use the free or inexpensive Wi-Fi at coffee shops, airports, and hotels now.
+I now use free or inexpensive Wi-Fi at coffee shops, airports, and hotels.

 If I need to make a phone call, I stop where there is Wi-Fi to make the call.